algolia/algoliasearch-laravel/README.md

 ## Configuration

-Laravel Algolia requires connection configuration.
+Laravel Algolia requires a connection configuration.
 To get started, you'll need to publish all vendor assets:

 ```bash
 php artisan vendor:publish
 ```

 This will create a `config/algolia.php` file in your app that you can modify to set your configuration.
-Also, make sure you check for changes to the original config file in this package between releases.
+Also, make sure you check for changes compared to the original config file after an upgrade.

 ## Quick Start

-The following code will create a `Contact` add search capabilities to your `Contact` model:
+The following code adds search capabilities to your `Contact` model creating a `Contact` index:

 ```php
 use Illuminate\Database\Eloquent\Model;